-As deadlines approach for employers to comply with Automatic Enrolment legal duties it’s important to know exactly what is expected of small businesses and when.
+As employers are now required to comply with Automatic Enrolment legal duties it’s important to know exactly what is expected of you and your business and when.

 Under the Pensions Act 2008, all UK employers must put certain staff into a workplace pension and contribute to it themselves too.
 The system is called Automatic Enrolment.

 Automatic Enrolment began in October 2012.
-All existing companies were expected to have their staff enrolled by April 2017, while new employers have a deadline of February 2018.
+All existing companies were expected to have their staff enrolled by April 2017.
+Any new employers now have six weeks to ensure they comply with their automatic enrolment duties.

 Workers who are aged over 22, under the state pension age, and earn more than £10,000 per year or £833 per month or £192 per week must be enrolled in a workplace pension, if they are not already part of a qualifying workplace pension scheme.